sztoor/model_serving/README.md

 ssh -i /home/ubuntu/cluster-keys/cluster-key appuser@<PRODUCTION-SERVER-IP>
 ```

-If the login is successfull, exit from the production server and repeat this step with development server
+If the login is successful, exit from the production server and repeat this step with development server

 ```console
 ssh -i /home/ubuntu/cluster-keys/cluster-key appuser@<DEVELOPMENT-SERVER-IP>
 ```
-If the login successfull, exit from the development server.
+If the login is successful, exit from the development server.

 - For this step, switch to _ubuntu_ user on the client VM.